 Usage Examples:

-• To a colleague: “It was nothing, I’m glad I could make it easier for you.”
+- To a colleague: “Delighted to help, I’m glad I could contribute.”

 13. Always happy to help